ddorenDK/kea-final-exam/README.md

 ## Docker*
 - Only used during development.
-- Dockerfile frequently changed, saved and deleted locally to prevent golden images
+- Dockerfile frequently changed, saved and deleted locally to prevent golden images (the saving part)

 ## Azure Pipelines*